-5.11 As highlighted at 4.35, through the evidence gathering process and the Internal Audit Review of Corporate Procurement and Contract Management, risks have been categorised as 'High' in relation to the decisions made when making arrangements for major contracts.
-The organisation responded to this risk during 2018-2019 by creating the Programme Office to strengthen the first and second lines of defence here.
-This service is embedding and has delivered wide spread training and awareness activities to strengthen the controls environment and by exploring the root causes of these risks.
-This will continue to be monitored by the Council's Assurance Framework.
+- 5.8 Managers' Assurance Statements, signed by Chief Officers, confirm codes of conduct, financial regulations and other corporate governance processes have been operating. - 5.9 Through the evidence gathering process and the Internal Audit Review of Corporate Procurement and Contract Management in 2018-19, risks were categorised as 'High' in relation to the decisions made when making arrangements for major contracts.
+The organisation responded to this risk during 2018-19 by creating the Programme Office to strengthen the first and second lines of defence here.
+This service is now embedded and has delivered widespread training and awareness activities to strengthen the controls environment and by exploring the root causes of these risks by post tender/project review processes.
+This will continue to be monitored by the Council's Assurance Framework. - 5.10 During 2020-21 the Overview and Scrutiny Committee carried out work through a Task and Finish Group (TFG) to consider procurement practices in large procurements.
+The TFG produced a series of recommendations that were discussed and agreed with Executive members.
+A number of recommendations had already been addressed by the time the TFG had concluded and others continue to be taken forward and embedded through ongoing improvement work.